Terms of Service Production (TOSP) for Unify Phone Service

 “Purchase Volume” means the amount paid for active Unify Phone licenses purchased from Unify or your Accredited Reseller.

 “Regulator” means any public authority which has or from time to time may have supervisory or regulatory authority over your Accredited Reseller and/or Unify and/or Unify Phone Service in accordance with Applicable Laws over any aspect of the performance or fulfilment of any rights, entitlements or obligations related to Unify Phone Service.

 “Resolution” – Measures taken to resolve an incident.
 Can also be a work around.

 “Standard” means any technical specification that is distributed, published, or otherwise made available by any consortium, standards organization, special interest group, or like entity, for the purpose of widespread industry adoption.

-“Support Data” means Usage Data that is collected when a Unify Cloud Services User submits a support request, including information about the Unify Cloud Services User’s hardware and software environment when the fault occurred, and other related details, such as contact or authentication information, chat session personalization, data resulting from diagnostics, system and registry data about software installations, hardware configurations, and error-tracking files or screenshots.
+“Support Data” means Usage Data that is collected when a Unify Phone Service User submits a support request, including information about the Unify Phone Service User’s hardware and software environment when the fault occurred, and other related details, such as contact or authentication information, chat session personalization, data resulting from diagnostics, system and registry data about software installations, hardware configurations, and error-tracking files or screenshots.

-“Tenancy User” means a Unify Cloud Services User who is registered by a customer as a user in a specific tenancy of the cloud service.
+“Tenancy User” means a Unify Phone Service User who is provisioned by a Customer as a user in a specific tenancy of the cloud service.

 “Third Party End User License Agreement” or “Third Party EULA” means a set of license terms and conditions from the vendor of a commercial third party component or a Freeware, whose acceptance is made a prerequisite by such vendor for granting the right to use the respective third party component or Freeware.